 Our work to hold Congress accountable only matters if elections are decided by counting votes.
 President Trump, his senior government advisors, and Republican legislators collaborated to have the 2020 presidential election decided instead by incumbent politicians running in the very same election.
 Their attempts to suppress entire state-certified vote counts without adjudication in the courts and using a disinformation campaign of lies and conspiracy theories was a months-long, multifarious attempted coup.

 Davidson was among the Republican legislators who participated in the attempted coup.
 Davidson was a part of a coordinated campaign with the Trump Administration to pursue discredited allegations.
 On January 6, 2021 in the hours after the violent insurrection at the Capitol, Davidson voted to reject the state-certified election results of Arizona and/or Pennsylvania (states narrowly won by Democrats), which could have changed the outcome of the election.
 These legislators pumped the lies and preposterous legal arguments about the election that motivated the January 6, 2021 violent insurrection at the Capitol.
 The January 6, 2021 violent insurrection at the Capitol, led on the front lines by militant white supremacy groups, attempted to prevent President-elect Joe Biden from taking office by disrupting Congress’s count of electors.

 Davidson is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Davidson has sponsored and cosponsored from Jan 6, 2015 to Jan 18, 2019.
+The chart is based on the bills Davidson has sponsored and cosponsored from Jan 3, 2019 to Mar 17, 2023.
 See full analysis methodology.